-- 4. To develop a network for survivor follow-up and where possible the sharing of data to enable immunological and genetic characterization of survivors, vaccinees and asymptomatic infections.
-Research priorities in the 'Anticipation' area should include the study of virus persistence mechanisms. - 5.
-To engage social sciences stakeholders promote grassroots campaigns and increase community engagement with the goal of encouraging appropriate outbreak behaviours and to develop a tool for monitoring common misperceptions and risk behaviour.
+- 7. To develop a network for survivor follow-up and where possible the sharing of data to enable immunological and genetic characterization of survivors, vaccinees and asymptomatic infections. - 8.
+To engage social sciences stakeholders, promote grassroots campaigns and increase community engagement with the goal of encouraging appropriate outbreak behaviours and to develop a tool for monitoring common misperceptions and risk behaviour. - 9.
+Serosurveillance (virus specific) may be together with point 5.
+Develop assays needed